 Q: Can Q195 replace Q235?
 A: Not directly.
 Q195 vs Q235 steel shows different mechanical properties — Q195 suits stamping, while Q235 is structural-grade.

-Q195 steel balances cost, ductility, and weldability, making it ideal for general manufacturing and galvanized sheet applications.
+Q195 steel offers a balanced combination of cost, ductility, and processing performance, making it a reliable choice for general manufacturing and cold forming applications.

-At CJM Steel, we supply Q195 cold rolled steel plate and galvanized Q195 steel sheet for international wholesale and OEM use.
+At CJM Steel, we supply Q195 cold rolled steel products for international markets with flexible specifications and export-ready packaging.
 All materials comply with ISO standards and are customizable in thickness and surface coating.

 📩 Contact us for your next shipment or technical datasheet request: